turbo-sim/turboflow/_sources/source/tutorials/design_optimization.rst.txt

             plot_convergence: True # Optional
             update_on: "gradient" # Optional

-The `design_optimization` section contains information on the objective function, constraints and design variables.
-The objective function is defined by specifying a variable, type and scale, while the constraints are defined by specifying variable, value, type and if the constraint should be normalized or not.
-The design variables are defined in `variables`, by specifying a set of bounds in addition to the value.
-All variables have a defualt value, and some have default set of bounds, such that if the user does not provide the full set, the defualt value will be used.
+The `design_optimization` section contains information on the objective function, constraints and design variables:

+    - `objective_function`: defined by specifying variable, type and scale.
+    - `constraints`: each constraint is defined by specifying the variable name, type, value and if the constraint should be normalized or not.
+    - `variables`: set of variables required for design optimization.
+The variable is considered a design variable if bounds are provided.
+All variables have a default value, and some have defualt bounds.
 Note that velocities (`v` and `w`), entropies (`s`) and flow angles (`beta`) must be design variables.

-The `radius_type` defines which radius (hub, mean or tip) that should be constant for the turbine.
+The `radius_type` defines which radius (hub, mean or tip) that should remain constant through the turbine.
 See :ref:`configuration_options_short` for more information regarding the available inputs.

-To load the configuration file, the absolute path must be provided to the `load_config` function inside the `turboflow` package:
+To load the configuration file, the absolute path must be provided to `turboflow.load_config`:

 .. code-block:: python